How it works

 maxAmountRequired is in USDC base units (6 decimals — 10000 = 0.01 USDC). payTo is the

-merchant’s Base wallet from Settings.
+merchant’s Base wallet from Settings. network is the x402 network name base (Base mainnet).

 The simplest way to pay is the official x402-fetch wrapper,